-BLP will respond by letter to the LPA approving or denying the design exception/allowance request.
+BLP will respond to the LPA approving or denying the design exception/allowance request.
 Requests made prior to field check will be addressed as a part of the field check discussions.
-When the request is made after or as a result of field check the approval may be made prior to office check plans review if sufficient details are available on the field check plans or if additional details are submitted with the request.
+When the request is made after, or because of, the field check, the approval may be made prior to office check plans review if sufficient details are available on the field check plans or if additional details are submitted with the request.
 Otherwise, the response will be made after office check plan review.
 Approved exceptions will be reflected in the Design Summary Document.